bokgyeong/WhaleZoopFusion/README.md

 CRPS for whale abundance detected by distance sampling) for the joint models (i) and (ii)

 ## Step 5.
 Summarize inference results
-- `table_sum.R`: Generate Table 6 (Posterior median estimates and 95% HPD intervals for model parameters) and Table 7 (Estimated posterior medians and 95% HPD intervals for average zooplankton abundance and for total whale abundance)
+- `table_sum.R`: Generate Table 6 (Posterior median estimates and 95% HPD intervals for model parameters) and Table 7 (Posterior median estimates and 95% HPD intervals for average zooplankton abundance and for total whale abundance)
 - `plot_sum.R`: Generate Figure 7 (b) (Posterior mean estimates of the average zooplankton abundance surfaces) and Figure 7 (c) (Posterior mean estimates of the whale intensity surfaces).
 The figures are saved in the directory `/fig`